security-assignments/security-assignments.github.io/labs/virtual-machines.md

 Turn off the firewall for both public and private networks:

 {% include image.html image='windows-firewall-off.PNG' %}

+## Install md5deep and sha256deep into Windows

+*   From within your windows vm, [download md5deep-4.4.zip](https://github.com/jessek/hashdeep/releases/download/v4.4/md5deep-4.4.zip), and extract it.

+    {% include image.html image='md5deep-download-extract-all.PNG' %}

+*   Open the extracted folder, and dig down until you find the directory with all of the '.exe' files.
+    {% include image.html image='md5deep-extracted.PNG' %}
+    {% include image.html image='md5deep-copy-path.PNG' %}

+*   Click in the Windows Explorer nav bar and select the current path.
+Copy it to the clipboard.

+*   We want to be able to run these .exe files from anywhere within a `cmd` shell, so we will edit the accounts's `PATH` environment variable to include this directory.
+    *   Search for and open a dialog to edit the account's "Environment variables."
+        {% include image.html image='windows-path-search.PNG' %}

+    *   Create a new variable called `PATH`, and set it to the directory on your clipboard (just paste it).
+        {% include image.html image='windows-path-new.PNG' %}

+        *   If your account `PATH` variable already exists, then _edit_ it, and append your new path with a `;` delimiter after the current PATH string value.
+    *   Open a new `cmd.exe` terminal, and confirm that you can run `md5deep` by passing an argument such as `-h`, e.g., `md5deep -h`.

+        If you do not get an error, then you have successfully added the md5deep .exe folder to your path.

+        {% include image.html image='windows-md5deep-without-full-path.PNG' %}

 ## Enabling copy-paste for security-onion